csv2db/csv2db/README.md

   -t TABLE, --table TABLE
 			The table name to use.
   -o DBTYPE, --dbtype DBTYPE
 			The database type.
-Choose one of ['oracle', 'mysql', 'postgres'].
+Choose one of ['oracle', 'mysql', 'postgres', 'db2'].
   -u USER, --user USER  The database user to load data into.
   -p PASSWORD, --password PASSWORD
 			The database schema password.